 4. Finito!
 Save Image!

-1. With your jpg image open in Photoshop, click on Image – Adjustments – Black & White.
+1. For making edits to a JPG file, with your JPG image open in Photoshop, click on Image – Adjustments – Black and White.

-In portraits, I like to bring the red back a little if it’s needed by adjusting the red slider.
+In portraits, when doing black and white photo editing, I like to bring the red back a little if it’s needed by adjusting the red slider.
 A good rule of thumb is to check if the lips look too light, the red needs to be increased, and vice versa if the lips look too dark.
 But don’t take it so far that the skin either looks mottled or loses life.
 Press OK.

 2. Layer – New Adjustment Layer – Curves – OK.
 Change the preset to Medium Contrast.